Kirby (series): Anime

-Comics and manga
+Comics, manga and novels

 Kirby stars in several manga series that have been drawn by over 20 manga artists.

 The longest running Kirby manga, Kirby of the Stars: The Story of Dedede Who Lives in Pupupu, was serialized in CoroCoro Comic from 1994 to 2006, and released 25 tankōbon volumes with over 10 million copies being printed.
 The series was written and illustrated by Hirokazu Hikawa.
 The series was later published as a "best-of" collection, which featured the series' first new chapter in 11 years, as well as bonus comics.
 It was published in English as Kirby Manga Mania by Viz Media.
+Originally, Viz had plans to localize The Story of Dedede Who Lives In Pupupu for North America in 2009, For unknown reasons, these plans were quietly abandoned by 2011.

+An ongoing series of novels based upon the Kirby series have been published by Kadokawa Tsubasa Bunko since 2013.
+They are written by Mie Takase and illustrated by Tau and Poto Karino.